pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

-Because the `self.search()` method returns a result of type `Elasticsearch::Model::Response` instead of `ActiveRecord::Relation`, but they are similar and somewhat compatible with a little bit of tricky handling you can make your view support both.
-This is useful if you would like to have your search do more advanced searches with `ActiveRecord` only without having to use another view.
+Because the `self.search()` method returns a result of type `Elasticsearch::Model::Response` instead of `ActiveRecord::Relation`, but they are similar and somewhat compatible, with a little bit of tricky handling you can make your view support both.
+This is useful if you would like to have your search page work with `ActiveRecord` queries as well without having to use another view.

 Assuming that the results from `Elasticsearch`/`ActiveRecord` are stored in the